CBA-related Conflicts / Tensions

 1) In addition to providing the indicator value, report separately on the percentage of people who experienced conflicts a) at home; and b) in the community.

 3) If the CBA recipients are primarily men (as the heads of households), it is important that such an assessment is also conducted among female members of the household.
-This can be done by either using a representative survey or conducting (less resource-demanding) in-depth interviews and focus group discussions with randomly selected female relations of the CBA recipients.
+This can be done by either using a representative survey or conducting (less resource-demanding) in-depth interviews and focus group discussions with randomly selected female relatives of the CBA recipients.

-4) Consider crosschecking the findings with information provided by other stakeholders who might have experienced conflicts, such as local authorities, sellers, or non-beneficiaries.
+4) Consider crosschecking the findings with the information provided by other stakeholders who might have experienced conflicts, such as local authorities, sellers, or non-beneficiaries.

 5) The indicator can also be phrased in positive terms such as “% of the [specify: voucher / cash] recipients who did not report experiencing any tensions or conflicts due to the provided assistance”.

 6) In some contexts, your enumerators might encounter people who experienced physical or sexual violence related to accessing or using the provided assistance.
 Collecting information about such incidents is sensitive and poses risks to the respondent as well as to the enumerator.
 Furthermore, people might find it difficult or not be willing to report on the incidence of violence.
 As a very minimum, adopt the following measures:

 - read and apply the Ethical and Safety Guidelines for Implementing the DHS Domestic Violence Module (see attached below)

 - ensure that the enumerators are familiar with and carry with them Constant Companion listing 1) the main DOs and DON’Ts and 2) contacts for relevant service providers that can provide support to people who experienced violence (see at the bottom of this site)

 - ensure that all enumerators were trained in the principles of gender-sensitive interviewing and are not from the same communities as the interviewees